A. Key Concepts

 In multi-site clinical trials, when new information arises at one site that may affect participant welfare or consent at other sites, the researcher in charge of that site shall promptly inform the principal investigator of the trial.
 The principal investigator shall inform researchers at all other sites of the trial.
 It is the responsibility of the researcher in charge of each site to ensure their REB receives this information in a timely fashion.

 The welfare of participants must also be considered when a trial is unexpectedly discontinued.
 When a researcher, a sponsor or other body (institution, funding agency, regulatory body) stops or unblinds a clinical trial, or a part of a clinical trial, the principal investigator has an ethical and a regulatory responsibility to inform both clinical trial participants and the REB of the discontinuance or unblinding and the reasons for it.
+Researchers must update the publicly accessible trial registry with any changes to the trial that require REB review and approval, adverse events that occur during a trial, and decisions taken to end a trial early.
+In the case of a trial that has stopped early, an explanation must be provided as part of the update to the registry.
+Where no specific field for this information exists, this update can be added to descriptions of study design and/or intervention (or an equivalent data field).
 Any risks to participants that may arise from the closing of the trial must be communicated in writing to the REB and the participants, and the researcher shall indicate any measures that will be taken to mitigate these risks.

 New information affecting the welfare of former participants may arise after the completion of the trial or after the participants’ involvement is finished.
 If so, the researcher should share the information with the REB and other appropriate regulatory or advisory bodies.
 The REB and the researcher should consider whether, given its nature and urgency, the information would be relevant to any former participants’ welfare and informed choices, as well as to ongoing research elsewhere, and the general public.
 If so, reasonable steps should be taken by researchers to inform former participants, and to publicly disclose the information, in a meaningful and timely manner.